 Implied in the concept of evaluation is an assumption that individuals and Committees are capable of improvement.
 The School Committee believes that its performance will be improved if evaluation is carried out systematically in accordance with good planning, conscientious follow-through, and careful assessment of results.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 File: BB